knative/release/README.md

 * [kn-plugin-quickstart](https://github.com/knative-sandbox/kn-plugin-quickstart/) is managed via `quickstart.rb` formula
 * [kn-plugin-event](https://github.com/knative-sandbox/kn-plugin-event) is managed via `event.rb` formula

+### Update release schedule

+We maintain a list of current (and future) releases in the [Community repo](https://github.com/knative/community/blob/main/mechanics/RELEASE-SCHEDULE.md).
+When a new release goes out, an older one will almost always fall out of support.
+We should update the release schedule accordingly by opening a PR against the community repo.
+See [here](https://github.com/knative/community/pull/991/files) for an example.

 ### Communication

 Announce the release in Knative Slack on the #general and #operations channels.